aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_image_v3.md

 - `mode`: What to manage with the module.
 Can be either `image` or `bundle`
 - `bundle_name`: Name of the bundle to take care.
 - `image`: File path of the image to upload
-- `image_list`: List of file paths to upload to cloudvision
+- `image_list`: List of file paths to upload to CloudVision

 ## Specific settings

-As this module is in charge of uploading large files to Cloudvision, it is highly recommended to change the default value for [ansible_command_timeoutandansible_connect_timeout](https://docs.ansible.com/ansible/latest/network/getting_started/network_connection_options.html) to allow ansible enough time to upload the files.
+As this module is in charge of uploading large files to CloudVision, it is highly recommended to change the default value for [ansible_command_timeoutandansible_connect_timeout](https://docs.ansible.com/ansible/latest/network/getting_started/network_connection_options.html) to allow ansible enough time to upload the files.

 As it is dependant of execution environment, these values must be defined by user and it can be updated only for a specific task: